mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Creates a new stage with the specified *name* one the specified *server* and attaches it to the project.
 Reports an error if the server already hosts a stage with this name.

 The new stage is configured with the specified *key*/*value* pairs.
 Specifying a *key*/*value* pair is equivalent to running [stool config](#stool-config) with these arguments.

+The name must contain only lower case ascii characters or digit.
+Otherwise it's rejected because it would cause problems with urls or docker tags that contain the name.

 #### Examples